Here are answer to your questions about felony and misdemeanor violations of probation:

 “What happens if I violated my probation?”

-If you are suspected of violating your probation, you may receive a notice of a violation hearing or a revocation hearing or you may find out that a warrant has been issued for your arrest.
+If you are suspected of violating your probation, you may receive a notice of a violation hearing or you may find out that a warrant has been issued for your arrest.
 You will have a right to be arraigned on the alleged violation and notified of the allegations against you.
 If you wish to contest some or all of the allegations, you have the right to a probation violation hearing.
+If the judge finds by a preponderance of the evidence (greater than 50%) that you violated probation, he or she can choose to revoke probation or order some other type of punishment.
+In some cases, a judge can be convinced to order a fine, community service, or some other intermediate sanction, as opposed to revoking probation.

 “What happens at a violation of probation hearing?”